jekyll/jekyll/site/_docs/variables.md

 permalink: /docs/variables/
 ---

 Jekyll traverses your site looking for files to process.
 Any files with [YAML front matter](../frontmatter/) are subject to processing.
 For each of these files, Jekyll makes a variety of data available via the [Liquid templating system][].
-The following is a reference of the available data.
+The following table is a reference of the available data.

 [Liquid templating system]: https://github.com/Shopify/liquid/wiki